arup-group/elara/README.md

 In most cases these Elara inputs may be zipped (`xml.gz`).

+### Optional Inputs

+If you are running a scenario with road pricing, it will be needed to calculate toll log outputs.

+* **road pricing config** = "./tests/test_fixtures/roadpricing.xml"

 ### Outputs
 Elara supports and can be selectively configured to output a growing number of outputs.
 The units responsible for each output are referred to as 'handlers'.
 There are four main types of output/handler: